tatsumoto-ren/tatsumoto-ren.github.io/blog/should-i-trust-mattvsjapan-and-the-refold-site.md

 Many of the videos are not available on YouTube anymore.

-In recent years Matt has been criticized for watering down the method and making it less effective.
+In recent years Matt has been criticized for watering down his method and making it less effective.
-On this site we try to stick to the spirit of AJATT, so I recommend getting yourself familiar with the AJATT theory before you explore content from Refold.
+On this site we try to stick to the spirit of AJATT, so I recommend getting yourself familiar with the AJATT theory before you explore his content.
 It will help you **distinguish** good advice from bad advice.

+Refold in particular is just another scam site designed to lure as many people as possible and turn them into paypigs.
+You can tell by visiting its home page.
+It tries to sell you shitty courses, coaching, and even cups and glasses.
+Their site contains malicious nonfree JavaScript code which is not safe to run.
+Learning languages is and always will be free.